Econ 102 - Principles of Macroeconomics » Fall 2022 » Government Debt Deficit Quiz

 Until the 1980's, most of the national debt was

-A. acquired either during wars, especially World War II, or during recessions.
+acquired either during wars, especially World War II, or during recessions.

-B. owned by foreigners.
+owned by banks.

-C. owned by banks.
+owned by foreigners.

-D. financed by printing money.
+financed by printing money.

 Question #6